 As for monetizing, you should always mention the product that you want to promote and link the post to a product review page where your affiliate link resides.
 In short, this is what your readers are experiencing when they visit your blog.

 Google search > Targeted keywords article > Product review > Merchant site

 I always like to use this funnel system because it emphasizes empowering the readers with product information instead of pushing them to buy something that they have no interest in.
 If you want more readers to convert into customers, this is what you should be doing too.

 Take Crafting to a Whole New Level

 It should be obvious by now that arts and crafts aren’t just for kids.
 It’s a profitable niche that can be turned into a real online business.

-If you have something to say about your skills, now is the time to learn how to create a craft blog, explore different products, find those targeted keywords and blast as many interesting content as you can.
-Soon, becoming a full time blogger could be a reality for you too.
+If you have something to say about your skills, now is the time to learn how to create a craft blog, explore different products, find those targeted keywords and blast as much interesting content as you can.
+Soon, becoming a full-time blogger could be a reality for you too.

 I hope you’ve found something useful from this quick tutorial.
 If you like to know more about running a successful blog, have a look inside Wealthy Affiliate for more comprehensive tools and training.

 Question – What do you want to achieve as a craft artist?
 Is there anything in this article that has inspired you?
 Let’s us know in the comment space below.